mli/new-docs/python/guide/packages/gluon/trainer.md

 ```

-The trainer constructor also accepts the following keyword arguments for :

-- `kvstore` – how key value store  should be created for multi-gpu and distributed training.
-Check out  [`mxnet.kvstore.KVStore`](http://beta.mxnet.io/api/gluon-related/mxnet.kvstore.KVStore.html#mxnet.kvstore.KVStore) for more information.
-String options are any of the following ['local', 'device', 'dist_device_sync', 'dist_device_async'].
-- `compression_params` – Specifies type of gradient compression and additional arguments depending on the type of compression being used.
-See [mxnet.KVStore.set_gradient_compression_method](http://beta.mxnet.io/api/gluon-related/_autogen/mxnet.kvstore.KVStore.set_gradient_compression.html#mxnet.kvstore.KVStore.set_gradient_compression) for more details on gradient compression.
-- `update_on_kvstore` – Whether to perform parameter updates on kvstore.
-If None, then trainer will choose the more suitable option depending on the type of kvstore.

 ### Forward and Backward Pass

-Before we can use the trainer we have created to update model parameters, we must first run the forward and backward passes.
+Before we can use the `trainer` we have created to update model parameters, we must first run the forward and backward passes.
 Here we implement a function to compute the first two steps (forward step and backward step) of training the perceptron on a random dataset.

 ```{.python .input}
 batch_size = 8